CSE142/Home/Getting-Docker.md

 Once that's done, you should be able to run `docker` in the terminal.

-One thing to keep in mind:  The docker image large (~9GB) and you'll need to devote at least 2GB of DRAM to it.

-#### Run Docker on Your Windows Machine
+## Run Docker on Your Windows Machine

 It is possible to run Docker on Windows, but we've had many issues with, and we don't support it.
 The lab staff is not able to assist